Quantum sensing of a quantum field: Interaction of an atom with a single mode

 At relatively short times $\tau\approx O(1)$ (Sec.~\ref{sec: short t}), the atomic state has a periodic dependence on $\alpha$.
 Here, the QFI is also non-zero.
 However, we find that in the asymptotic limit $\alpha\gg1$ it never exceeds $1.47$.

 Later, at $\tau\gg 1$ (Sec.~\ref{sec: main limit}), the atomic population and the QFI quickly vanish, while the atomic coherence shows slow oscillations.
-Remarkably, at specific times (blue and red lines in Fig.~\ref{fig: coh-pop}), the atom becomes pure $|x|\approx 1$ and independent of the initial state~\cite{gea1990collapse,Zhang2015quantum}.
-When time further increases (dashed lines in Fig.~\ref{fig: coh-pop}), the atomic population goes through sharp sudden revivals~\cite{eberly1980periodic,rempe1987observation,phoenix1988fluctuations,gea1990collapse,fleischhauer1993revivals}.
+Remarkably, at specific times (full white and black lines in Fig.~\ref{fig: coh-pop}), the atom becomes pure, with $x_{\tau|\alpha}^2\approx 1$, and independent of the initial state~\cite{gea1990collapse,Zhang2015quantum}, When time further increases (dashed lines in Fig.~\ref{fig: coh-pop}), the atomic population goes through sharp sudden revivals~\cite{eberly1980periodic,rempe1987observation,phoenix1988fluctuations,gea1990collapse,fleischhauer1993revivals}.
 We see that the QFI follows the same trend and can increase up to 0.54 (around the first revival).

 Interestingly, for even longer times $\tau\gg \alpha$ (Sec.~\ref{sec: main limit} and \ref{sec: long t}) we find that the QFI can reach even higher values while the atomic state is not fully mixed until $\tau \gg \alpha^3$.